 2. HEPA Is Wartime Technology That Is Effective and Safe

 HEPA stands for High-Efficiency Particulate Air, and it’s the gold standard for air purification systems worldwide.

 Originally developed during WWII, the HEPA filter replaced charcoal in gas masks to better filter out chemicals and dust particles created by bombs.
 It was so effective that the U.S. Army Chemical Corps later used HEPA filters during the Manhattan Project to prevent the spread of airborne radioactive pollutants.

 According to the U.S. Department of Energy, HEPA filters are theoretically capable of removing airborne particles as small as 0.3 microns – about 1/20th the width of a red blood cell.
-That makes it possible to filter up to 99.97 percent of airborne contaminants including bacteria, mold, pollen, dust, and more.
+That makes it possible to filter up to 99.97 percent of airborne contaminants including dust and more.

 3. Cellulose Filters Can Aggravate Allergies

 Depending on their intended purpose, the U.S. Department of Energy requires HEPA filters to be composed of fiberglass, plastic, or another synthetic material.
 These filters often look like paper, but they aren’t made from cellulose.